NoneShen/Poly-document/new_product/integrate_contracts/launch.md

 > [!Note|style:flat|label:Notice]
-> Actually, this step is to call "verifyHeaderAndExecuteTx" function of CCM on target chain.
+> Actually, this step is to call `verifyHeaderAndExecuteTx` function of CCM on target chain.
 > The calling process is encapsulated in "data", so all you need to do is to send transaction with "data" to CCM on target chain.

 - If you encounter an error submitting this transaction, which means there are something wrong with your contract on the target chain.
 Consider the following problems:
   - Make sure the "method" (the function of your contract called by target chain) is allowed to be called by CCM contract on target chain.
-  - Check the "txData" (one of input parameter of cross chain function) can be parsed correctly by "method" on target chain.
+  - Check the `txData` (one of input parameter of cross chain function) can be parsed correctly by "method" on target chain.

 - The transaction has been completed on the target chain:
     - Congratulations!
-You have completed the cross chain transaction.
+You have completed the cross-chain transaction.

 > [!Note|style:flat|label:Notice]
 > During the test, you will find that you have to send the target transactions manually.
 It may not be a good idea for projects.
 If you want to realize the automatic process, a relayer is needed.
 There is a [relayer solution](../../new_chain/relayer/relayer.md) for you.